Art Data Interactive: Reception

 Reviews for Chess Wars were mixed.
 Chuck Klimushyn of Computer Games Strategy Plus stated "as a chess program, the game is adequate, but just barely", although found the full-motion video sequences "entertaining" and "varied enough to keep me from toggling them off.
 David Wildgoose of PC PowerPlay critiqued the sequences as "hideously embarrassing", recommending that players "disable the appalling FMV sequences", although praising the tutorial, graphics, and difficulty levels.

 Dissolution (1999)

-Following the costly commercial failures of DOOM and Chess Wars, Art Data Interactive ceased operations in late 1996.
+Following the costly commercial failures of Doom and Chess Wars, Art Data Interactive ceased operations in late 1996.
 The company was suspended by the California Franchise Tax Board on 1 September 1999.

 Unreleased projects

-DOOM II: Hell on Earth (3DO)
+Doom II (3DO)

-A 3DO port of DOOM II: Hell on Earth was announced for release in 1995 alongside the release of DOOM.
+A 3DO port of Doom II was announced for release in 1995 alongside the release of Doom.
 Jay Wilbur of id Software represented that the studio had agreed to greenlight the sequel if the original 3DO port performed well.
-Following the unsuccessful release of the port of DOOM in December 1995, Art Data Interactive continued to suggest that a combined release may be released for the Panasonic M2.
+Following the unsuccessful release of the port of Doom in December 1995, Art Data Interactive continued to suggest that a combined release may be released for the Panasonic M2.